timelapsetech/ingestr/README.md

 - **File Extension Filtering**: Filter files by extension (e.g., "jpg", "raw")
 - **Progress Tracking**: Real-time progress monitoring for large batches
 - **Dark/Light Mode Support**: Automatically adapts to your macOS appearance settings
+- **Add to Existing**: When enabled, the app will detect the last number in an existing image sequence in the destination and continue numbering from there, matching the zero-padding of existing files.
+This is useful for appending new images to an already-ingested sequence without overwriting or duplicating numbers.

 ## Why this exists